noahehall/theBookOfNoah/0current/languages/javascript/react.md

     - usecases: when state depends on changes in props over time (e.g. deciding if a component should be animated in and out) -

-  - *render*
+  - _render_
     - only required method
     - return null to render nothing
-  - *componentDidMount*
+  - _componentDidMount_
     - after component is rendered to the DOM
     - usecases: timers, async shit, interactionn with the browser

 - updating: when a component instance is being rerendered; caused by a change to state/props/forceUpdate

-  - *render*: see mounting section
+  - _render_: see mounting section
-  - *static getDerivedStateFromProps*: see mounting section -
+  - _static getDerivedStateFromProps_: see mounting section
+  -

-  - *getSnapshotBeforeUpdate*
+  - _getSnapshotBeforeUpdate_
     - invoked before component updates are flushed to the dom
-    - sends captured values to *componentDidUpdate* as third param
+    - sends captured values to _componentDidUpdate_ as third param
       - return null if nothing has changed
     - usecases: capture dom info (e.g. scroll position) -
-  - *shouldComponentUpdate*
+  - _shouldComponentUpdate_

     - performance enhancement
     - receives cur + new props to be compared
-    - not called for initial render OR after *forceUpdate*
+    - not called for initial render OR after _forceUpdate_
     - does NOT prevent child components from rendering when THEIR props/state changes -

-  - *copmonentDidUpdate*
+  - _componentDidUpdate_
     - immediately after update occurs
     - not called for the initial render
     - usecases: operate on the DOM, network requests AFTER comparing current & next props requires a new fetch
-    - receives a third prop if *getSnapshotBeforeUpdate* is used
+    - receives a third prop if _getSnapshotBeforeUpdate_ is used

 - unmounting: when a component is being removed from the DOM and destroyed

-  - *componentWillUnmount*
+  - _componentWillUnmount_

     - before being destroyed
     - usescases: remove timers, canceling shit (e.g. fetches/subscriptions)

-  - *componentDidCatch*
+  - _componentDidCatch_
     - after an error has been thrown by a child component
     - called during commit phase & allows side effects
       - for logging errors (e.g. console|another system)